Wizard (Marvel Comics): Fictional character biography

 When the Fantastic Four's popularity reached an all-time low, the Wizard decided it was time to re-form the Frightful Four once more.
 No longer motivated by petty jealousy, the Wizard believed the Fantastic Four to be the source of all his troubles, his fall from grace.
 He rescued the Trapster from the Negative Zone, boosted the powers of Hydro-Man, and called upon his ex-wife Salamandra to round out the Frightful Four.
 He also manipulated Cole, his and Salamandra's daughter, to develop a relationship with the Human Torch in order to teleport to her and bypass the Fantastic Four's defenses.
 During the resulting battle, the Wizard turned on the Trapster, revealing that he intended Cole to be the next member of the Frightful Four.
 When the Frightful Four defeated the heroes, the Wizard flaunted his success on television and left them humiliated.
 However, when the Wizard admitted that he only wanted to include Cole once he saw her exhibit superhuman powers, she turned on him.
 She sought out the Fantastic Four to lead them back to her father and to try to find a cure for her powers.
 The Wizard and Cole confronted each other, and Cole used one of the Trapster's traps to ensnare her father, then used her powers over gravity to bring the Wizard's lair down around him.
 He has since appeared alive and founded the Frightful Five (himself, Titania, Trapster, Hydro-Man, and Klaw).

 The Wizard is among the characters recruited in The Hood's syndicate of villains.
 He is then seen in a blue uniform reminiscent of his original outfit.
 Wizard helped them fight the New Avengers but was taken down by Doctor Strange.

 Wizard later appears as a member of the Intelligencia.
 Along with a new Frightful Four, the Wizard attacks the Baxter Building to capture Reed Richards.
 While the Red Hulk, who came to stop the villains, is distracted by the Thing and an open portal to the Negative Zone, Reed is captured.

-Wizard collaborated with Blastaar where they enslaved Medusa and wanted to get to know his son Bentley 23.
+Wizard collaborated with Blastaar, with whom who enslaved Medusa and tried to get to know his son Bentley 23.
 He transported the Baxter Building to the Negative Zone where he and Blastaar had to contend with Ant-Man, She-Hulk, and Miss Thing.
 When handed over to the Inhumans, Wizard later develops dementia due to Black Bolt injuring him as punishment for enslaving Medusa.